ChrisRatliff/DigDeeperCTF/README.md

 # DigDeeperCTF

+Description: This is a very simple, beginner-friendly Capture the Flag exercise designed to introduce beginners in IT and Cybersecurity to Linux commands and Kali Linux tools.

 Situation: You are a penetration tester who has been hired to breach the security of MineTech, a mining company out of Rolla, Missouri.
 After gaining access to the network, you are to find the employee file of Joe Miner, a mining engineer working for the company and submit the flag.

 Objective:

 Find the flag hidden within the stolen data after breaching MineTech's security.